 All our staff are continuing to work remotely, and the business is still fully operational.
 If you plan to take out a policy, nothing has changed, it can still be done online in as little as 15 minutes.

-If you plan to volunteer your time and drive for a voluntary organisation or charity to help relieve some pressure, a normal motoring policy should cover you to do this, but this depends on your annual insurance company.
+If you plan to volunteer your time and drive for a voluntary organisation or charity, a normal motoring policy should cover you to do this, but you need to check with your annual insurance company.

-If they don’t cover you for volunteering then a normal temporary car insurance policy with Dayinsure will cover you for volunteering.
+If they don’t cover you for volunteering, then a normal temporary car insurance policy with Dayinsure will do so.

 If your annual policy covers you for commuting, you will be covered to drive to work instead of taking public transport.
 If it doesn’t, we can offer temporary business insurance that can start in as little as 15 minutes.

 All cars that are not listed as SORN (officially off the road) must be insured, so you will likely not be able to pause your annual insurance if you are self-isolating.
 However, you can get in touch with your annual provider if you will not be driving for a while to see how they might be able to support you.

 If you break down while on the road, you will likely not see any difference in service from your breakdown cover provider.
 Most of the major breakdown companies have ensured all their mechanics only come to work if feeling fit and well, they will all be briefed on the latest hygiene advice and equipped with cleaning products, gloves and hand gels.